Rick Astley - "Together Forever"

-Released on 18th June 1988, and sounding pretty similar to his debut single (that was the chart-topping Never Gonna Give You Up) Together Forever was the British singer/songwriter's fourth single release from his 4x Platinum debut album Whenever You Need Somebody.
+Released on 18th June 1988, and sounding pretty similar to his debut single (that was the chart-topping Never Gonna Give You Up) Together Forever was the British singer/songwriter's fourth single to be released from his 4 x Platinum debut album Whenever You Need Somebody.

-The song was the fourth and final single release from the album (in the U.S. and Canada one more track was released entitled It Would Take A Strong, Strong Man, which topped the Canadian charts) and was kept off the top spot in the UK by another Stock, Aitken and Waterman production, I Should Be So Lucky by Kylie Minogue.
+However, in the U.S. and Canada one more track was released entitled It Would Take A Strong, Strong Man, which topped the Canadian charts.
+Together Forever was kept off the top spot in the UK by another Stock, Aitken and Waterman production, I Should Be So Lucky by Kylie Minogue.
 However, the song topped the charts in the U.S.

 Rick Astley's most well-known and best-selling song was his signature debut song which I've already mentioned above, and this topped the singles charts in 25 countries including the UK, U.S. and Canada.